rocketmobile/rails_base_app/README.md

 ## Cloning
   * Fork the repo
-  * Replace 'rails_base_app' with 'your-app-name' in project directory
+  * Replace all instances of  'rails_base_app' with 'your-app-name' in project directory
-  * Replace 'RailsBaseApp' with 'YourAppName' in project directory
+  * Replace all instances of 'RailsBaseApp' with 'YourAppName' in project directory
   * Rename project directory to 'your-app-name'

 ## Getting Started